helmholtz-analytics/heat/doc/source/tutorial_30_minutes.rst

     DNDarray([ 0.0000,  0.8415,  0.9093,  0.1411, -0.7568], dtype=ht.float32, device=cpu:0, split=None)

-Just like other numerical computation libraries, HeAT supports broadcasting.
+Just like other numerical computation libraries, Heat supports broadcasting.
 It describes how two ``DNDarrays`` with different dimensions (also called shape) can still be combined in arithmetic operations given certain constraints.
 For example, we can add a scalar to a matrix.

 .. code:: python